jadg1/jadg1.github.io/README.md

 # My personal page

-Most of the content I developed with Claude.AI
+Very simple HTML based personal site.
+Most of it developed with Claude.